What Exactly Is Marketing Attribution?

 You always need to use analytics to help guide your decisions.
 You’ll be throwing money down the drain if you use analytics to prove you’re right.

-For an example of a custom attribution model, imagine a linear approach to the model where you distribute the touchpoints over the journey of a customer and add weight to certain channels.
+For an example of a custom attribution model, imagine a linear attribution approach to the model where you distribute the touchpoints over the journey of a customer and add weight to certain channels.
 The concept is fairly simple.
 The hard part may lie in deciding which touchpoints to include and what weights to assign to them.

 Let’s take an example of direct mailers that are a huge driver of applications for a financial service.
 While this will be a channel that sends a lot of applications, it is just the starting point.
 Many people from direct mail come to the site and don’t fill out an application, so then they get slammed with retargeting and possibly Google Ads.
 To make sure the direct mail’s impact does not get lost in the shuffle compared to the digital ads, it should get a higher weight in the model compared to other channels (because it is what drove people to those other channels in the first place).